Discover Free CBT Therapy Glasgow: Transform Your Mental Wellbeing Today.

 Builds Lasting Skills: Unlike medication alone, CBT teaches coping skills and strategies you keep for life, breaking the vicious cycle of negative thoughts and behaviours.

-Flexible Access: From face-to-face sessions to online therapy and self help resources, free CBT fits around your life.
+Flexible Access: From face-to-face sessions to online sessions, online therapy, and self help resources, free CBT fits around your life.

 CBT work focuses on the connection between thoughts, emotions, and behaviour.
 A typical CBT session helps you identify automatic negative thoughts, challenge them through targeted questioning, and develop healthier responses.
 This short term, goal-oriented approach typically spans 6-20 sessions, empowering you to manage your mental wellbeing independently.